Integration runtime in Azure Data Factory

 The self-hosted IR is logically registered to the Data Factory and the compute used to support its functionalities is provided by you.
 Therefore there is no explicit location property for self-hosted IR.

 When used to perform data movement, the self-hosted IR extracts data from the source and writes into the destination.

 Selecting the right location for your Azure-SSIS IR is essential to achieve high performance in your extract-transform-load (ETL) workflows.
-Two locations are initially available for preview (East US and North Europe).
+Six locations are initially available for preview (East US, East US 2, Central US, Australia East, North Europe, and West Europe).

 - The location of your Azure-SSIS IR does not need be the same as the location of your data factory, but it should be the same as the location of your own Azure SQL Database/Managed Instance (private preview) server where SSISDB is to be hosted.
 This way, your Azure-SSIS Integration Runtime can easily access SSISDB without incurring excessive traffics between different locations.

 - If you do not have an existing Azure SQL Database/Managed Instance (private preview) server to host SSISDB, but you have on-premises data sources/destinations, you should create a new Azure SQL Database/Managed Instance (private preview) server in the same location of a VNet connected to your on-premises network.
 This way, you can create your Azure-SSIS IR using the new Azure SQL Database/Managed Instance (private preview) server and joining that VNet, all in the same location, effectively minimizing data movements across different locations.